 I have lovely Kreiss furniture and a handmade Italian Iron bed that is a one of a kind with two antique marble nightstands.
 I saw the nightstands on-line for $300.00 a piece (I paid $120.00 for both).
-I sit on designer chairs and eat at an Italian dining table that is worth $10,000 new (I paid $700.00 + $25.00 for delivery).
+I sit on designer chairs, and eat at a high end dining table that is worth $10,000 new (I paid $700.00 + $25.00 for delivery).
 All my furniture, except some family pieces are from consignment and thrift shops.

 I think buying green, shopping locally and supporting our local artisans, who paint, sew, create pottery, and can make just about any item you dream of, is the way to go if you want more stuff!
-Be creative see how you can shop or think Green!!
+Be creative and see how you can shop or think green!!

 Marla Stone is a Lifestyle Consultant and Professional Organizer

 Serving Los Angeles, Orange and San Diego Counties!!!

 Marla is known as the organizing clutter therapist®.
 Marla earned her BA in Psychology and a Master's in Social Work and is the founder of I-Deal-Lifestyle, a Self and Space Organization Service.